diegoddox/react-redux-toastr/README.md

 positions: `top-left` `top-right`  `bottom-left` and `bottom-right`

 ##### 5. Add the `redux-toastr`  `toastr` emitter
-The `toastr` methods use [eventemitter3](https://github.com/primus/eventemitter3) to dispatch the actions
+The `toastr` method use [eventemitter3](https://github.com/primus/eventemitter3) to dispatch the actions

 ```
 import React, {Component}  from 'react'